g6ai/dotfiles/README.md

 * `.bashrc` configures terminal color for *Linux* and *macOS* respectively.
 * `.vimrc` works for *Linux*, *macOS* and *Windows*!
 It checks if system is good enough to enable plugins.
   * *macOS* and *Windows* are good, as they usually have large memory for desktop environment.
-  * For *Linux*, only enables plugins if computer has larger than 3600 MB memory.
+  * For *Linux*, it only enables plugins if computer has memory larger than 3600 MB.
 * `.tmux.conf` sources [tmuxline.vim](https://github.com/edkolev/tmuxline.vim) configuration if exists.

 ## Deploy on Windows